16 Best Books on Minimalism and Simplifying for 2023

 • Take control of your life

-11. Cami Kangaroo Has Too Much Stuff!, by Stacy C. Bauer (author) and Rebecca Sinclair (illustrator)
+11. Cami Kangaroo Has Too Much Stuff! by Stacy C. Bauer (author) and Rebecca Sinclair (illustrator)

 If you’re a parent of school-age children, you can most likely relate to the perpetual mess of kids’ rooms and the mountains of stuff they seem to leave all over the house.

-This book is a wonderful way to introduce the idea of organizing and owning less to children.
+Cami Kangaroo Has Too Much Stuff! is a wonderful way to introduce the idea of organizing and owning less to children.
 The engaging narrative and attractive illustrations help bring the message home to children aged 4 to 8.

 Stacy Bauer wrote the story based on the state of her own daughter’s bedroom.